Joel-HsienChi/PointRobotUi/readme.md

     Add new plate:
         1. Please press the "Add new plate" button, after the popup window appears, then scan the barcode on the plate.
+        2. The windows will automatically close and re-open for next scanning.
-        2. After the scanning is done, press the "cancel" button.
+        3. After the scanning is done, press the "cancel" button.

     Remove plate:
         1. Please check the checkbox at the row that you like to remove, plates at rows that aren't checked will not be removed.
-        2. Deletion will be applied immediately after pressing the OK button in popup window
+        2. Deletion will be applied immediately after pressing the OK button in popup window.

     Assign plate to user:
         1. Only the plate that display "TRUE" at "Avaliable_for_assign" column can be assigned.